rbryan13/winthrop-pibot/README.md

 H-bridge motor controller (L298).
 The original motors, gear train, chassis, and wheels were all good for the purpose.

-The Pi was set up as its own WiFi hotspot and mini web server.
+The Pi was set up as its own WiFi host and mini web server.
 Controller was a web browser running on a phone or tablet, connected to the pibot's WiFi.
 Several people could concurrently control aspects of robot behavior.